Breekpot/docs/dapps/bloqhouse.rst

     |    :width: 30px                         |                       |    :width: 30px                         |                       |
     +-----------------------------------------+-----------------------+-----------------------------------------+-----------------------+

-Visit `Bloqhouse.com <https://www.bloqhouse.com>`__ to apply for the pilot and buy Bloqs during the first Bloq emission this summer.
+Visit `Bloqhouse.com <https://www.bloqhouse.com>`__ to apply for the pilot and buy Bloqs during the Genesis Bloqs Emission (scheduled for the end of this summer).
 If you want to develop your own applications on top of the Bloq ecosystem, visit the :ref:`bloqstarted` pages.

 Off- vs on-chain exchanges
 --------------------------

-Trading on-chain Bloqs with another on-chain asset such as the Bitcoin would allow for a complete de-central flow.
+Trading on-chain Bloqs with another on-chain asset such as the bitcoins would allow for a de-central flow that does not delegate execution control to a trusted third party.
+Decentral exchange / transfer of ownership could be achieved trough pegged zones and the Cosmos hub.

-.. note:: The KYC conditions, that are baked into the *Bloq transfer function*, still have to be met.
+.. note:: The KYC signature conditions, that are baked into the *Bloq transfer function*, still have to be met.

 |

 .. figure:: ../../images/onchain_exchange.png
     :scale: 50 %
-    :alt: Third party on-chain exchange
+    :alt: On-chain exchange
     :align: center

-    Third party on-chain exchange
+    On-chain exchange

     +-----------------------------------------+-----------------------+-----------------------------------------+-----------------------+
     | .. image:: ../../images/bitcoin.png     | Bitcoin               | .. image:: ../../images/3rdparty.png    | dApp                  |